borkabrak/clock/README.md

 // Here's a string to use to play with git.
 Cogito ergo sum.
 I misspelled
 // that other string.
 I should have called it 'Homo sum'.
+Here, I'm CHANGING
+// the line with the correct spelling, but not adding or removing the string.